vakabus/thesis/analyzer/results/packet_fuzzing.md

 In parallel, we monitor the number of flow rules installed in the pod's node's kernel (the logs are sent using UDP to the pod, so that they are logged by `tcpdump`).

+Reasonably readable description of the packet sending procedure can be read in [the source code](../src/experiments/packet_fuzzing.py).

 ## Results